DeathlyMade/VR-Project/README.md

 ## 3. Objectives

 ### a.
 Binary Classification Using Handcrafted Features and ML Classifiers
-1. Extract handcrafted features from facial images (e.g., HOG, LBP, SIFT).
+1. Extract handcrafted features from facial images (Histogram of Oriented Gradients).
-2. Train and evaluate at least two machine learning classifiers (Here we use XGBoost and Neural Network) and compare classifier performances based on accuracy.
+2. Train and evaluate at least two machine learning classifiers (We use XGBoost, Neural Network and SVM) and compare classifier performances based on accuracy.

 ### b.
 Binary Classification Using CNN
 1. Design and train a Convolutional Neural Network (CNN) for mask classification.